Cheng-Lin-Li/MachineLearning/GMM/README.md

 #### Usage: python GMM.py

 #### Input: A data file (clusters.txt) that contains 150 2D points.
 Each row in the file contains the coordinates of a single point.
 The target cluster numbers (Number of Gaussian distributions), initial centroids (means), alpha (amplitudes), sigma (covariances), likelihood_threshold can be assigned in global variable.
-It is easy to modify the code and get those inputs dynamically from program execution parameters.
+It is easy task to modify the code and get those parameters dynamically load during program execution time.

 #### Output: Likelihood during every iteration, The amplitudes, means, and coveriances.